-Together they allow us to refurbish wooden windows back to their former glory without changing their look, with no patches and complete peace of mind for decades to come.
+Together, they allow us to refurbish wooden windows back to their former glory without changing their look, with no patches and complete peace of mind for decades to come.

-We price our timber frame refurbishment work at £689 and retrofitting at £1679 per average size window.
+We price our timber frame refurbishment work at £689 and retrofitting at £1679 per average-size window.

 With our lamination method we can turn your old soft or hardwood timber frame window into the window with rot resistant properties equivalent to window made of Accoya timber.

-No putty or beading could ever hold the glass and protect woodwork better than epoxy sealants.
+No putty or beading could hold the glass and protect woodwork better than epoxy sealants.
 Under a coat of paint, they look identical to putty, keeping the historic look of the windows intact.

 Our method of renovating historic sash and casement windows is approved by conservation officers who regularly oversee our projects.
 Sash window renovation does not require any permission as it preserves and protects the original features of a historic building.

 Rebates (a gap where a glass pane fits into) in such windows are quite narrow.
 Standard double glazing would simply not fit into such rebates.
-Also, frames need to be strong enough to carry the extra weight of double glazing.

 Fineo glass is a new product on the market.
 It is less than a year old but is gaining wide popularity for its slim profile and excellent thermal efficiency.